 The majority of these titles are available right now and will be for the whole of April.

 This list comprises not just classic prestige films, but also hidden gems you might’ve missed.
-Now presenting SNIPdaily’s ranking of the top 10, highly recommended movies to stream this May.
+Now presenting SNIPdaily’s ranking of the top 10, highly recommended movies to stream right now.

 CHECK IT OUT: Best streaming services this month